Bad People – how many people are bad, really?

 All three have something in common – how their autonomic nervous system works

-The autonomic nervous system is the nervous system that includes our fight or flight factors, the parasympathetic and sympathetic nervous systems.
+The autonomic nervous system is the nervous system that includes our fight or flight responses.
+These two systems are known as the parasympathetic and sympathetic nervous systems.

-In the case of Psychopaths, Sociopaths, and Narcissists, they don’t feel fear and anxiety in the same ways that we do.
+Psychopaths, Sociopaths, and Narcissists don’t feel fear and anxiety in the same ways that we do.

-Your heart rate is up, your hands might be sweaty, and your mind will be racing about what could possibly have gone wrong.
-You are definitely flustered.
+Your heart rate is up and your hands might be sweaty.
+Your mind will be racing about what could possibly have gone wrong.
+You may feel very flustered.

 It’s a much more measured response and if you develop your observational skills, you will notice it over time.